MIROC-DOC/model_description/org/md_enorg/a-intro.md

  In the case of the oceanic mixed layer model, the Ocean temperature and sea ice thickness
  The value in         TERM00121 is found by time integration.

-     7. evaluation of time variation due to radiative and vertical diffusion `MODULE:[VFTND2, RADTND, FLXCOR]`
+     7. evaluation of time variation due to radial and vertical diffusion `MODULE:[VFTND2, RADTND, FLXCOR]`

  Combined radiative flux and vertical diffusion
  The rate of change of each forecast variable of the atmosphere over time.
  Seek         TERM00122,TERM00122 `MODULE:[VFTND2]`.
- In addition, isolate the contribution of the radiation from them `MODULE:[RADTND]`.
+ In addition, isolate the contribution from the radiation from `MODULE:[RADTND]`.
  This is not directly used in the model, but ,
  For the convenience of the data output.